DcCoy/detectSCV/detectSCV_readme.txt

 Instructions for running detectSCV.

-detectSCV is an objecti that combines data and associated actions (methods) It can be used on either argo or meop data, assuming they are formatted correctly.
+detectSCV is an object that combines data storage (organized into a structure) and data functions (object methods).
+It can be used on either argo or meop data after they are formatted correctly (see below).

+Follow the initial steps below first, then run detectSCV_master.m, which performs the object methods in order.

 Initial steps:
 1. Obtain processing routines